Collada de Toses in Girona is one of the best roads of Europe

-Collada de Toses is a high mountain pass at an elevation of 1.800m (5,905 ft) above the sea level, located in the province of Girona, Catalonia, in northern Spain.
+Collada de Toses is a high mountain pass at an elevation of 1.800m (5,905 ft) above sea level, located in the province of Girona, in the autonomous community of Catalonia, in Spain.

-Located within the Pyrenees, a range of mountains in southwest Europe, the road to the summit is paved.
+Set high in the Pyrenees, a range of mountains in southwest Europe, the road to the summit is fully paved.
 It’s called N260 (Eje Pirenaico).
-The road is an absolutely stunning piece of road across the Pyrenees and undoubtedly one of the best anywhere in Europe.
-Jeremy Clarkson recently declared it his new favourite road!
-Do not travel this road in severe weather conditions.
-It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
+The road is an absolutely stunning piece of asphalt across the Pyrenees and undoubtedly one of the best anywhere in Europe.
+Jeremy Clarkson recently declared it his new favorite road.

 Road suggested by Michael Spannlang